CSE512-14W/a3-zwei7-zqu/README.md

 2. Understood and analyzed the final dataset, and then transformed and filtered the data.
 8h
 3. Setted goals and initial questions, at the same time, brainstormed and sketched for the visualization.
-4h
+5h
 4. Created low-fidelity prototype (sketching), and high-fidelity prototype (tableau).
 4h
 5. Criqued and iterated the prototypes.
-4h
+5h
-6. Developed the visualization:
+6. Developed the visualization.
-(1) linecharts (default, show prices)
-(2) Interactive linecharts (show prices linecharts, and show percentages linecharts, add change button) (3) Customize panel
-(4) Timeline axis
-(5) Stacked bar
-(6) Interaction between customize panel and stacked bar
+30h
 7. Final Documentation write-up.
+5h

 #### Group corporation
 We worked all together during the whole process except the coding part.
 Zening did almost all the coding work.
 With no experiene in coding, Nina spent a lot of time to learn Javascript and D3 before, but only contributed a little into the development because of the time intense.
-Nina conducted the documentation write-up, and we edited all the documents together.
+Nina conducted the storyboard, documentation write-up, and the graphic design.

 Develop the visualization took the most time, and then study the data also took a lot of time.